BELAABED-Med/JwtRBAC/README.md

 # JwtRBAC
-this is a project that implements Role Based authentication with JWT Token
+this is a project that implements Role Based authentication with JWT Token using:
+* Spring Boot
+* spring Security